 Our research team

-Our research team includes cardiologists, clinical scientists, research cooridinators and regulatory specialists who work together to advance medical knowledge and patient care.
+Our research team includes cardiologists, clinical scientists, research coordinators and regulatory specialists who work together to advance medical knowledge and patient care.

 For providers and study sponsors

-United Heart & Vascular Clinic includes a designated research department.
-Research staff includes coordinators, regulatory support specialist, research scientists and financial analyst.
-The Operations Manager has over 15 years in clinical research management and 35 years in the medical profession.
-Alan Bank, MD, serves as the medical director and has over 30 years in medical practice and research, and is a multi-published author and speaker.
+United Heart & Vascular Clinic has a designated research department.
+Our research staff includes coordinators, regulatory specialists, research scientists and financial personnel.
+The Operations Manager has over 15 years of experience in clinical research management and 35 years in the medical profession.
+Our medical director, Dr. Alan Bank, has over 30 years of experience in medical practice and research.
+He is a multi-published author and speaker.

 Research is conducted in compliance to all local, state and federal guidelines and regulations.

-For more about research services, contact Deb Jones, research operations manager, 651-241-2285 or email: Deb Jones.
+To find out more about research services, contact Deb Jones, research operations manager, 651-241-2285 or send Deb Jones an email.

 Should I participate in a clinical trial?